pglen/pyvserv/README.md

 Additional tests can be found in the test directory.

-## Screenshots:
+## Screen shots:

-Screenshot of the Monitoring tool:
+Screen shot of the Monitoring tool:

 ![Screen Shot](montool.png)